bgokden/veri/README.md

 Waits for timeout and then do a refine process on the result map, and return.

-if a search comes with the same id received, query is rejected to avoid infinite recursions.
+if a search with the same id received, query is rejected to avoid infinite recursions.
 This behaviour will be replaced with cached results and checking timeout.

 Every knn query has a timeout and timeout defines the precision of the result.
 User can trade the precision for time.
 In production users usually want a predictable response time.
 Since every Veri instance keeps a statistically identical in most classification case you will get the same result.